TrullyAI/TrullySdkWebDocs/README.md

 10. [Full Example](#full-example)
 11. [Known issues](#known-issues)

-#### ⚠️ Before start using the TrullySdkWeb component we need to set some data on our server.
-Please contact us to ask for this set up. <br> We are going to need the following information
+#### ⚠️ Before start using the TrullySdkWeb component we need to set some data on our server. <br> Please contact us to ask for this set up.

+We are going to need the following information:

 |                     | Description                                                                                                                                                | Example                                                                                      |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- |